phokchanrithisak/OmniVirtVRPlayer-Unity-Example/README.md

 2. **Upload** your VR / 360° photo or video on [OmniVirt](https://www.omnivirt.com/).
 3. Keep the **Content ID** assigned to your content for further use.

 Content is now ready.
-Now it is time to work on Unity editor.
+It is time to work on Unity editor.

 ### Add the OmniVirt SDK to your app